The Doors: The Doors and Strange Days (August 1966 – December 1967)

 The Doors recorded their self-titled debut album around August 1966, at Sunset Sound Studios.
 The record was officially released in the first week of January 1967.
 It included the nearly 12-minute musical drama "The End".
 In November 1966, Mark Abramson directed a promotional film for the lead single "Break On Through (To the Other Side)".
 The group also made several television appearances, such as on Shebang, a Los Angeles television show, miming to a playback of "Break On Through".
-(Note: According to The Doors FAQ author Richie Weidman, this was either New Year's Day 1967, or March 6, 1967, as noted by Gillian G. Gaar.)
+(Note: This was either New Year's Day 1967, or March 6, 1967.)
 In early 1967, the group appeared on The Clay Cole Show (which aired on Saturday evenings at 6 p.m. on WPIX Channel 11 out of New York City) where they performed their single "Break On Through".
-Since the single acquired only minor recognition, the band turned to "Light My Fire"; it became the first single from Elektra Records to reach number one on the Billboard Hot 100 singles chart, selling over one million copies.
+Since the single achieved only minor recognition, the band turned to "Light My Fire"; it became the first single from Elektra Records to reach number one on the Billboard Hot 100 singles chart, selling over one million copies.

 From March 7 to 11, 1967, the Doors performed at the Matrix Club in San Francisco.
 The March 7 and 10 shows were recorded by Peter Abram, co-owner of the Matrix.
 These recordings are notable as they are among the earliest live recordings of the band to circulate.
 On November 18, 2008, the Doors published a compilation of these recordings, Live at the Matrix 1967, on the band's boutique Bright Midnight Archives label.

-On August 25, 1967, they appeared on American television, guest-starring on the variety TV series Malibu U, performing "Light My Fire", though they did not appear live.
-The band is seen on a beach and Morrison is lip-synching the song in playback.
-The music video did not gain any commercial success and the performance fell into relative obscurity.
-It was not until they appeared on The Ed Sullivan Show that they gained attention on television.